Erklärung zur digitalen Barrierefreiheit

 Notice Regarding This Accessibility Statement

-This accessibility statement is based on a template provided by ALEKS & SHANTU GmbH, which also conducts the accessibility audit of this website.
+This accessibility statement is based on a template provided by ALEKS & SHANTU GmbH, which also conducted the accessibility audit of this website.